linode/docs/docs/guides/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

         cp ~/terraform/k8s-cluster/default.conf $HOME/.kube/configs/default.conf

     {{< note >}}
-Optionally, the copied file may be given a different name to help distinguish it from other files in the `configs` directory.
+Optionally, you can provide the copied file a different name to help distinguish it from other files in the `configs` directory.
 {{< /note >}}

-1. Open up the Bash profile (e.g. `~/.bashrc`) in a text editor and add the configuration file to the `$KUBECONFIG` PATH variable.
+1. Open up the Bash profile (`~/.bashrc`) in a text editor and add the configuration file to the `$KUBECONFIG` PATH variable.

 If an `export KUBECONFIG` line is already present in the file, append to the end of this line as follows; if it is not present, add this line to the end of the file: